SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Gains or losses on subsequent measurement

-Gain or loss arising from change in fair value of investments at FVTOCI is recognised in other comprehensive income and reported within the investment revaluation reserve within equity.
-When the asset is disposed of, the cumulative gain or loss recognised in other comprehensive income is not reclassified from the investment revaluation reserve to income statement, but is reclassified to accumulated losses/profits.
+Gain or loss arising from change in fair value of investments at FVTOCI is recognised in other comprehensive income and reported within the fair value reserve for investments at FVTOCI within equity.
+When the asset is disposed of, the cumulative gain or loss recognised in other comprehensive income is not reclassified from the equity reserve to statement of profit or loss , but is reclassified to retained earnings.

 iii) Financial assets at fair value through profit or loss (‘FVTPL’)